 Proper implementation ensures AI systems can read and use your schema.

 According to StubGroup's GEO guide, structured data implementation must follow Google's guidelines exactly.
 Invalid schema gets ignored, providing no AI visibility benefit despite implementation effort.
+Many geo services agency providers offer schema audits as part of their optimization packages.

 Schema implementation checklist: